ROBERT-MCDOWELL/php/README.md

 it will work smoothly on the modern OS with openssl-1.1.x as default SSL libraries.

-php-4.4.9 has been optimized for performance and compilation error free and surpisingly comparable to php7/8
+php-4.4.9 has been optimized for performance and compilation error free and surprisingly comparable to php7/8